 Jackie Daly and Matt Cranitch are two of the foremost interpreters of Irish traditional music.

 As from 1st November 2019, I am pleased to be acting as UK agent for Jackie Daly and Matt Cranitch and look forward to bringing them to more British audiences.
+We now have some dates confirmed for 2020, with more to be announced in the Spring.

 Together Jackie and Matt have introduced many people across the globe to the glorious and distinctive music of Sliabh Luachra, from Cork and Kerry in the south-west corner of Ireland which has a unique instrumental tradition rich in slides, polkas and slow airs.